-Two years ago the BCRP residents and faculty established Interest Groups across a wide range of specialties.
+The BCRP residents and faculty have established Interest Groups across a wide range of specialties.
 The purpose of these groups is to introduce residents to subspecialties they are considering after residency and to faculty in those fields, and to help in identifying mentors.
 Each interest group is headed by one or more residents and one or more faculty members, who recruit members and organize activities.
 The activities vary but often include dinners or other social affairs that promote discussion.
 The interest groups include:

 - Adolescent Medicine